Skip to Content

 nameStringYesThe pipeline name.
 Must be lowercase alphanumeric with underscores, 1-128 characters.

 job_graph_jsonStringYesThe job graph as a JSON string.
-Use jsonencode() to convert Terraform objects to JSON.
+Use file() to load from a JSON file or jsonencode to define inline.

 desired_stateStringNoThe desired state: RUNNING or STOPPED.
 Defaults to RUNNING.